-Across all sites and years, the distribution of specimens across taxa was highly uneven, with nearly 50% of total individuals in the genus Halictus (Fig. 2A).
-However, this may reflect greater sampling effort at Port of Seattle, where Halictus was dominant (Fig. 2B), compared to the Seattle City Light and Boeing Paine Field Sites, where Bombus was the most common taxa (Figs. 2C, 2D).
-The bias towards Halictus was more notable in specimens from traps (Fig. 2E) than nets, which had a more even distribution across genera (Fig. 2F).
-Despite variation in the number of individuals, the most total species were found in the genera Lasioglossum, Andrena, Osmia, Megachile, and Bombus (Fig. 2).
+Across all sites and years, the distribution of specimens across taxa was highly uneven, with 47.01% of total individuals in the genus Halictus (Fig. 2A).
+However, this may reflect greater sampling effort at Port of Seattle, where Halictus was dominant (Fig. 2D), compared to the Boeing Paine Field and Seattle City Light sites, where Bombus was the most common taxa (42.80% & 26.10%, respectively) (Figs. 2E, 2F).
+The bias towards Halictus was more notable in specimens from traps (Fig. 2B) than nets, which had a more even distribution across genera (Fig. 2C).
+Although Halictus and Bombus accounted for the greatest abundance, Lasioglossum, Andrena, Osmia, and Megachile were far more speciose (Fig. 2).
 However, in general similar species were found at all of the sites, indicating that diversity was relatively conserved at the genus level across sites.

-I’M NOT QUITE SURE HOW TO EXPLAIN FIGURE 3 BUT IT GOES HERE
+Species composition varied significantly across sites (PERMANOVA; F2 = 2.11, P = 0.005), with BPF hosting a statistically distinct bee community from the POS and SCL sites (Figure XX).
+Major changes in abundance primarily delineate the BPF site from the others.
+Notably, when compared to the POS and SCL sites, the BPF site had drastic reductions in Halictus tripartitus, Agapostemon texanus, Apis mellifera, and Bombus fervidus, and major increases in Bombus melanopygus, Halictus confusus, and Bombus mixtus (Table X).
+Moreover, our random forest model classified each site by species composition with an overall error rate of 15.38%.
+Error in the model is attributed to the overlap in species composition in POS and SCL sites.
+However, the BPF site was never misclassified (0.0% class error), lending further support that the BPF site was quantitatively different from the others in terms of species composition.

 Bee seasonal biology

-We assessed the seasonal biology of bee genera (Fig. 4) and species (Fig. S1) to assess the dynamics of species over time.
-We note that the phenology of genera are more reliable than the species phenology given that all genera had at least 20 individuals to estimate distributions.
-The first bees to emerge were species in the genera Ceratina, Andrena, and Nomada; while Andrena and Nomada peaked in early spring Ceratina was found across the entire season (Figs. 4, S1).
+We assessed the seasonal biology of bee genera (Fig. 4) and species (Fig. 5) to assess the dynamics of species over time.
+The first bees to emerge were species in the genera Ceratina, Andrena, and Nomada; while Andrena and Nomada peaked in early spring Ceratina was found across the entire season (Figs. 4, 5).
 The genera Osmia and Lasioglossum, which were also highly common, also peaked in the spring and had a short yearly cycle (Figs. 4, S1).
 Other genera peaked in the summer months, including Sphecodes, Melissodes, Megachile, Bombus, Apis, Hylaeus, and Halictus (Figs 4, S1).
-Although Halictus had the most individuals collectus, the vast majority were collected over a short time span in the summer months (Figs. 4, S1).
-These results show that bee communities had major turnover within seasons, but diverse communities exist across the year.
+At the genera level, multimodal distributions likely represent multiple species, as well-defined multimodality was rare at the species level, with most species reaching a single peak abundance before tapering off throughout the season.
+We caution that small peaks observed in the distributions may arise from structured sampling events, rather than true biological phenomena.
+Nevertheless, that major abundance peaks are detectable given the non-random noise of sampling events suggests that our data capture the true seasonal maxima of these species.
+These results show substantial turnover within seasons, but diverse communities exist throughout the year.

 When looking at common parasitic genera, we found major overlap in phenology with their presumed hosts.
-For example, Nomada parasites peaked in the spring at a similar time as their hosts Andrena and Agapostemon (Fig. 5A), and Coelioxys parasites peaked in summer at the same time as their hosts Megachile (Fig. 5C).
+For example, Nomada parasites peaked in the spring at a similar time as their hosts Andrena and Agapostemon (Fig. 5A), and Coelioxys parasites peaked in summer at the same time as their Megachile hosts (Fig. 5C).
 However, while Sphecodes strongly overlapped with Halictus, two other presumed hosts (Agapostemon and Lasioglossum) tended to be active earlier in the season (Fig. 5B).
 Although we did not have enough specimens to reliably estimate the phenology of three other parasites (Stelis, Epeolus, Triepeolus), preliminary estimates of overlap between these species and their presumed hosts are shown in Fig. S2.

 DISCUSSION